-We recommend that you seek the consent of an accredited insolvency practitioner approved by CAANZ, who will have the requisite skills and experience necessary to carry out the liquidation and who has a governing body they report to.
+The consent of an Licensed Insolvency Practitioner, who will have the requisite skills and experience necessary to carry out the liquidation and who has a governing body they report to, is now a requirement.

 If the liquidator does not realise a recovery for creditors (i.e. there are no realisable assets before or after taking into account secured and preferential claims) or is only able to realise a partial recovery for creditors, the only recovery option still available may be to pursue a personal guarantee, if this was gained during the business relationship or as part of a compromise or settlement.